Arab Revolt: Arrival of T. E. Lawrence (October 1916 – January 1917)

 Lawrence at Rabegh, north of Jeddah, 1917.

 In June 1916, the British sent out a number of officials to assist the revolt in the Hejaz, most notably Colonel Cyril Wilson, Colonel Pierce C. Joyce, and Lt-Colonel Stewart Francis Newcombe.
 Herbert Garland was also involved.
 In addition, a French military mission commanded by Colonel Édouard Brémond was sent out.
 The French enjoyed an advantage over the British in that they included a number of Muslim officers, such as Captain Muhammand Ould Ali Raho, Claude Prost, and Laurent Depui.
 The latter two converted to Islam during their time in Arabia.
 Captain Rosario Pisani of the French Army, though not a Muslim, played a notable role in the revolt as an engineering and artillery officer with the Arab Northern Army.

 In October 1916, the British government in Egypt sent a young officer, Captain T. E. Lawrence, to work with the Hashemite forces in the Hejaz.
-Lawrence arrived in Jeddah together with Ronald Sorrs, Secretary for the Orient at the Cairo Residency and Sir Henry McMahon's trusted aide in the delicate negotiations with Sharif Hussein bin Ali.
+Lawrence arrived in Jeddah together with Ronald Storrs, Secretary for the Orient at the Cairo Residency and Sir Henry McMahon's trusted aide in the delicate negotiations with Sharif Hussein bin Ali.
 During 1916 the rebellion hadn't gone according to the wishes of Sharif Hussein.
 It had come to a standstill, which in the case of an irregular war is always the beginning of the end.

 Lawrence suspected that what was missing was the right leadership.
 The main purpose of Lawrence's visit was to find the man who could become the soul of the rebellion and lead to the goal Lawrence had set.
 After traveling a long distance by camel to meet with leaders of the rebellion, Lawrence concluded that Feisal, Hussein's third son, was the right candidate.
 The Arab rebels in Jeddah suffered from a severe shortage of weapons and lack of ammunition; they had no machine guns and only 2 cannons.
 The weapons they had were very outdated compared to the weapons of the Ottoman army.